Last Updated on 24 October 2021

 *This post may contain affiliate links, which means that if you decide to make a purchase through one of these links, I will receive a commission at no extra cost to you!
 Please refer to my Disclosures for more information.*

-Malta is another one of those countries I travelled to because I found some cheap flights!
-Story of my life – keep reading to see the full price breakdown for this trip!
-I had wanted to go for some time, mainly because the baroque capital city of Valletta caught my little eyes.
-When I found some bargain flights to travel in the November of one year, it was too good of an opportunity to miss!
-Regardless of whether you decide to go in the height of summer or a little off season, here is the perfect year-round short break itinerary for Malta just for you!
+Located in the Mediterranean south of Sicily and east of Tunisia, Malta is another one of those countries I travelled to because I found some cheap flights (story of my life)!
+I had wanted to go for some time, mainly because the baroque capital city of Valletta caught my eye.
+When I found some bargain flights in the November of one year, it was too good of an opportunity to miss!
+But regardless of whether you decide to visit in the height of summer or a little off season, here is the perfect itinerary for 5 days in Malta plus how much it costs, so you can set your Malta travel budget!

 Know before you go